Disclosure

 : This site uses affiliate links, you can read our affiliate policy here.

 When you go to a place that is a well-known bucket list destination for people around the world, it is important to be realistic.
-Which is why we sought out all the best things to do in Niagara Falls, Ontario.
+Which is why we sought out all the best things to do on the Canadian side of Niagara Falls.
 Because if you can’t beat them to the views and enjoy the wonder alone, you may as well join em’, right?

 Clifton Hill and the bright lights and signs reminded us a lot of Las Vegas.